 As barndominiums continue to grow in popularity, many would-be barndominium owners wonder: are barndominiums safe?
 These metal structures offer the perfect combination of living space with workspace and have various barndominium floor plan options to choose from at a fraction of the cost of a traditional house, all while adhering to stringent building codes.
 And guess what?
 They also are incredibly energy-efficient and durable and, in many cases, are safer than a conventional home.
 If you’ve been dreaming of becoming the homeowner of a barndominium but have held back due to questions around safety, prepare to have all your worries put to rest.
 These metal buildings stand the test of time and natural disasters in many cases, meaning you and your family can sleep soundly knowing you’re protected in an emergency.

 Are Barndominiums Safe in Rain?

-Unlike traditional homes that are built from mostly wood materials, metal barndominiums are constructed from steel frames and metal siding that keep them protected from water damage.
+Unlike traditional homes that are built from mostly wood materials, metal barndominiums are constructed from steel frames and metal siding that keep them protected from water damage and corrosion.
 This means these structures are also not susceptible to rot or other wood-related water ailments.
 When a heavy storm comes through, you can be at ease knowing that mold and mildew are not spreading through your home.
 The steel sheeting used in these metal structures is also galvanized, making them resistant to rust as well.
 As an added benefit, by protecting against water damage, the metal materials in this residential building also helps keep critters such as termites, ants, or other unwelcome pests away.

 Are Barndominiums Safe in Lightning?